Donovan Catholic High School

-Donovan Catholic High School, (formerly Monsignor Donovan High School) located in Toms River, is the only Roman Catholic high school in Ocean County, New Jersey, United States, and operates under the supervision of the Roman Catholic Diocese of Trenton.
-Located in the coastal community of Toms River Township, the school originally opened in 1962 as St. Joseph High School, but was renamed as Monsignor Donovan High School after its founder, Msgr.
-Lawrence Donovan in 1983, before adopting its current name in 2014.
+Donovan Catholic High School, (formerly Monsignor Donovan High School) is a Roman Catholic high school located in Toms River, in Ocean County, in the U.S. state of New Jersey.
+Operating under the supervision of the Roman Catholic Diocese of Trenton, it is the county's only Catholic high school.
+Located in the coastal community of Toms River Township, the school originally opened in 1962 as St. Joseph High School, but was renamed as Monsignor Donovan High School in 1983, after founder Msgr.
+Lawrence Donovan.
+The school adopted its current name in 2014.

-Donovan Catholic became an IB World School in January of 2017, offering students the IB Diploma Programme.
+Donovan Catholic became an IB World School in January 2017, offering students the IB Diploma Programme.
 The school is accredited by AdvancED.

-As of the 2017-18 school year, the school had an enrollment of 708 students and 61.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.1:1.
-The school's student body was 85.6% White, 6.9% Asian, 3.1% Hispanic, 1.8% Black, 0.6% Native Hawaiian / Pacific Islander, 0.4% American Indian / Alaska Native and 1.8% two or more races.
+As of the 2023–24 school year, the school had an enrollment of 553 students and 37.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.6:1.
+The school's student body was 90.6% (501) White, 3.1% (17) Hispanic, 2.7% (15) Black, 1.8% (10) Asian and 1.8% (10) two or more races.

 The school mascot is the Griffin.
 In the 1960s, the school (then St. Joseph High School) sponsored a contest to name the mascot.
 Finalists were chosen by the faculty from the submissions, and then the students voted on the finalists.
 The winning name was George.